spoddutur/my-notes/solr-explain.md

 5. **t.getBoost** - search time boost specified by user for the query term t.
 6. **norm(t in d)** - encapsulates two things: fieldBoost and lengthNorm.
   6.1. **fieldBoost** - boost specified to the field associated with term 't' in schema.xml and 6.2. **lengthNorm** - captures length of the field matched.
-Shorter fields will get higher score and vice versa.
+Fields containing shorter content will get higher score and vice versa.For example, consider two documents with names "Alex John Smith" vs "Alex Smith".
+If you search for "Smith", document with "Alex Smith" will get higher lengthNorm.

 ### 2.1 Revisit Scoring factors with "Field Based" perception
 **Note that Lucene is field based.** Hence each query term applies to a single field.
 Now, let's revisit above listed scoring factors again with this perception